TeamVulpine/PawPad/README.md

 # PawPad

-PawPad is an HID gamepad library for Rust.
+PawPad is an Feature rich, cross platform gamepad input API for Rust.